vormkracht10/filament-mails/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/vormkracht10/filament-mails/fix-php-code-styling.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/vormkracht10/filament-mails/actions?query=workflow%3A"Fix+PHP+code+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/vormkracht10/filament-mails.svg?style=flat-square)](https://packagist.org/packages/vormkracht10/filament-mails)

+## Nice to meet you, we're [Vormkracht10](https://vormkracht10.nl)

+Hi!
+We are a web development agency from Nijmegen in the Netherlands and we use Laravel for everything: advanced websites with a lot of bells and whitles and large web applications.

+## About the package

 Filament Mails can collect everything you might want to track about the mails that has been sent by your Filament app.
 Common use cases are provided in this package:

 -   Log all sent emails with only specific attributes